-Posted by Center for Decision Research on November 4, 2021
+Posted by Roman Family Center for Decision Research on November 4, 2021

 On Wednesday, November 3, 2021, the Center for Decision Research hosted Nobel Laureate Richard Thaler and CDR Faculty Director Nicholas Epley for a hybrid installment of the Think Better speaker series exploring Thaler's new book, Nudge: The Final Edition.
 More than 400 people attended in person at the University of Chicago Rubenstein Forum, with an additional 1,800 watching live via Zoom webinar.